 Can you describe the images in a few sentences using appropriate and correctly ordered adjectives?

-Summary of adjectives
+Summary of the correct order of adjectives

 1. There was a terrifying huge black dog.